Example Features

 At the county level, we use weather and crop data since 1981.
 For the state and national level, we add additional predictors such as the USDA crop condition reports that are available starting in 1986.

-Is satellite data used in your predictions?
+Is satellite data used in CropProphet's yield and production models?

 No, we no longer use satellite NDVI as a direct input to our model to predict yields and production.
 Satellite data is a lagging indicator of the impact weather has on crops.
 We do, however, provide a visualization of NDVI during the crop season.